A-N-M-Noor/LazyGo_WRO2025/video/README.md

 # Performance Videos
-Performance videos of our robot during the Open Challange and the Obstacle Challange:
+Performance videos of our robot during the Open Challenge and the Obstacle Challenge:

 <table>
     <tr>